kulics/koral/book-en/basic-grammar.md

 For more details on namespaces, please see [Namespace](namespace.md)

 ## Main Entry
 We need to define a main entry to let the program know where to start.
-The main entry is declared with a fixed statement `Main () {}` and must be valid at the top level of the namespace.
+The main entry is declared with a fixed statement `main () {}` and must be valid at the top level of the namespace.

 E.g:
 ```